mbuotidem/bouffe/README.md

 ﻿# Overview

-bouffe is a contrived web application created solely to demonstrate use of design patterns.
+bouffe is an illustrative web application created solely to demonstrate use of design patterns.
 The application enables online ordering of pizza.
 # Links